serenity-dojo/gherkin-refactoring/src/test/resources/features/pattern-1-deUIication/readme.md

     And the ticket status dropdown should show "Open"
 ```

+Scenarios like this are fragile and hard to maintain.
+Small changes in the application screens can have large impacts on many scenarios.
+In addition, scenarios like these are hard to read and make it hard to understand the business rule being verified.

-Scenarios like this are fragile and hard to maintain. _De-UI-ication_ is the process of grouping UI-steps into more business-readable tasks.
+We can improve scenarios like these ones by making them less imperative and more declarative. _De-UI-ication_ is the process of grouping UI-steps into more declarative, business-readable steps.
 For example, the scenario above could be refactored as follows:

  ```gherkin
   Scenario: Creating a new help desk ticker